-This report concerns the 2021-22 Forward Plan of meetings for the North Essex Parking Partnership, and proposed dates for meetings in 2022-23.
+This report concerns the 2021-22 Forward Plan of meetings for the North Essex Parking Partnership.

 1. Recommended Decision(s)

 - 1.1 To note and approve the North Essex Parking Partnership Forward Plan for 2021-22. - 1.2 To note and approve the scheduling of proposed dates for the North Essex Parking Partnership's successor Joint Committee (if such a joint committee is agreed and formed), as listed at 5.1.